 record shows promise of productive and effective graduate work.

 Students who hold an appropriate degree in engineering may apply for admission to study for the Ph.D. degree.
 However, students are required to obtain the master’s degree first.
-Applications for admission as a doctoral candidate may be made after completion of 15 points of work as a candidate for the master’s degree.
+Students currently enrolled in the School's M.S. program may apply for admission to the doctoral program after completing 15 points of coursework.
+Completion of a relevant master's degree is required prior to entry into the Ph.D. program.

 The Office of Graduate Student Affairs no longer requires students to demonstrate English proficiency as a graduation requirement at The Fu Foundation School of Engineering and Applied Science.
 Regardless of TOEFL, IELTS , or PTE scores submitted for admission, students should continue to work on maintaining adequate verbal and/or written abilities for successful integration within their classes and future professional endeavors.
 Students are highly encouraged to be proactive about addressing their English proficiency by utilizing the many resources available within Columbia University and throughout New York City.